Distributed Dynamic Associative Memory via Online Convex Optimization: Introduction

 \subsection{State of the Art}

 \textbf{Associative Memory (AM):} Early studies of AM trace back to the Hopfield network \cite{hopfield1982neural}, where memory retrieval is modeled as the minimization of an energy function toward attractor states representing stored patterns.
 Building upon this formulation, subsequent works proposed dense \cite{krotov2016dense} and continuous \cite{krotov2020large} Hopfield networks, which generalize the energy function and improve the memory capacity.
 These models \cite{hopfield1982neural,krotov2016dense,krotov2020large} constitute a family of energy-based AMs, where inference corresponds to energy minimization.

-More recently, Transformers \cite{vaswani2017attention} and related sequence models have been interpreted as AM mechanisms \cite{ramsauer2020hopfield,katharopoulos2020transformers,yang2023gated,schlag2021linear,lin2025forgetting}, where the attention operation performs content-based retrieval from representations \cite{behrouz2025s,wang2025test,zhong2025understanding}.
-From this viewpoint, inference in such models can be seen as solving an online optimization problem \cite{orabona2019modern,shalev2012online} for the storage and retrieval of information.
+More recently, inter-token mixing in Transformers \cite{vaswani2017attention} and related sequence models has been interpreted as an AM mechanism \cite{ramsauer2020hopfield,katharopoulos2020transformers,yang2023gated,schlag2021linear,lin2025forgetting}.
+Examples include \emph{linear AM} mechanisms, such as linear attention \cite{katharopoulos2020transformers}, gated linear attention \cite{yang2023gated}, DeltaNet \cite{schlag2021linear}, and more general state-space models (SSMs) \cite{gu2023mamba,dao2024transformers}, which offer linear time inference and constant memory cost.
+Linear AM mechanisms underlie a number of recent large-scale language models, such as NVIDIA's Nemotron-H \cite{blakeman2025nemotron}, Kimi Linear \cite{team2510kimi} and Qwen3-Next \cite{qwen2025qwen3next}.
+Mathematically, linear AM can be formulated as an \emph{online convex optimization} (OCO) problem \cite{orabona2019modern,shalev2012online}.
+This paper adopts this formulation as the foundation for studying AM in distributed, time-varying environments.

 \textbf{Online Convex Optimization (OCO):} OCO \cite{orabona2019modern,shalev2012online} is performed over a sequence of consecutive rounds, where at each round a learner selects a decision.
 After the decision is made, a cost function is revealed and the learner incurs a corresponding loss.
 The learner then updates its parameters based on the observed loss to improve subsequent performance.
 This procedure may model AM \cite{behrouz2025s,wang2025test,zhong2025understanding}, where cues evoke responses that are iteratively corrected through feedback.
 In OCO, the performance metric is the \textit{regret} \cite{orabona2019modern,shalev2012online}, which can be categorized as either static or dynamic.